What Is Probate In Texas?

 What Assistance Do You Provide To Clients Going Through Probate?

 I take a full service approach to client representation throughout the probate process.
-The client has often lost a loved one and is grieving their loss while trying to manage their affairs.
+Many times, the client has lost a loved one and is still grieving their loss while trying to manage their affairs as well.
 It can feel overwhelming.
-I assure them that we will get through this emotional time together and that they are in good hands in having me by their side throughout the process.
+I assure them that we will get through this emotional time together, and that they are in good hands because I will be by their side throughout the entire process.

 Is There More Than One Type Of Probate In Texas?

 Testate and intestate probate proceedings are the two most common.
 Testate means the deceased died with a valid will.
 Intestate means the deceased died without a will.
-The probate process is much simpler when the deceased has a will.
+The probate process is much simpler when the deceased died with a valid will.
 If the deceased died intestate, the laws of the State of Texas arbitrarily determine the disposition of their property at death.
-Your loved ones will be so appreciative that you took the time to have a will prepared that sets forth your wishes with respect to your possessions and designates a person you trust to manage the probate process.
+Your loved ones will be grateful that you took the time to prepare a will that sets forth your wishes with respect to all your possessions, and designates a person you trust to manage the probate process.

-What Factors Generally Set The Stage For Probate To Occur?
+What Factors Set The Stage For Probate To Occur?

 Death is most often the key factor.
 The probate courts also oversee guardianship proceedings where a guardian is appointed to manage the affairs of an individual who has been determined to lack the mental or physical capacity to manage their own affairs.

-Who Are The Main Participants Or Players In The Probate Process?
+Who Are The Main Participants Or Parties In The Probate Process?

-The most significant persons in the probate process are the executor and the beneficiaries.
+The most significant parties in the probate process are the executor and the beneficiaries.
 The executor is identified in the will as a person trusted by the deceased to manage his or her affairs after their death.
 Most often the executor is a spouse or child of the deceased.
-The beneficiaries are identified in the will to receive the deceased’s possessions after their death.
-The executor is often also a beneficiary.
+The beneficiaries are identified in the will as the parties who shall receive the deceased’s possessions and assets after the death occurs.
+The executor is often a beneficiary as well.